-- 9) Budget Summary and Justification: Review the summarized budget to make sure that details have been entered correctly.
-Provide a budget justification that clearly details how and where the funds will be used and why these expenditures are critical to the success of the proposed research. - 10) Current and Pending Support: Enter all current and pending support for all PIs on the proposal.
-Please indicate if there is any overlap with the proposed work. - 11) Organization Assurances: Answer the questions regarding use of human subjects, animals, recombinant DNA, and the possession of a Schedule 1 license should the work involve Schedule 1 substances. - 12) Proposal Narrative and Other Attachments: Upload the following documents: a.
+14) Proposal Narrative and Other Attachments: Upload the following documents:

+- a.
 Proposal Narrative. - b.
 Facilities/Institutional Assurances (do not exceed 1⁄2 page): Provide a description of facilities available at the institution(s) where the work will be performed.
 If an institution does not have an official assurance document, please provide, in writing, assurances from the department chairperson or practice colleagues confirming the applicant's time, facilities, and future position, if research is funded.
 Please submit facilities/institutional assurances for each PI. - c.
 Biosketch for PI: Applicants may use NIH biosketch format if preferred over the provided template.
 Please include a statement that clearly describes your interaction(s) with an epilepsy-related patient community and how your proposed work will benefit them. - d.
 Co-Investigator Biosketch: Upload biosketch for each co-investigator, if applicable. - e.
 Collaborator Letters of Support: Upload letters from collaborators indicating their support of the proposed work, if applicable. - f.
 Informed consent form: If a clinical trial is included as part of the research plan, the applicant conducting the trial must provide a copy of the informed consent form used to enroll subjects. - g.
-Timeline for execution of the studies: in a simple graphic, depict the timeline for accomplishing each specific aim and milestone. - h.
-Signed signature pages: Upload signed signature pages, which are generated in Step 15 of the application. - 13) ORCID ID: CURE now requires an ORCID ID with all full proposal submissions.
-If your ORCID ID is not already provided on this page, enter an ORCID identifier in your Professional Profile by clicking "Edit Professional Profile".
-Detailed instructions may be accessed in Step 2 of the online application - Download Templates & Instructions.

-- 14) Validate: The system will check for required components that have not been completed.
-You will not be able to submit until all required components are completed. - 15) Signature Pages: Click "print signature page" to obtain a PDF of the document that needs to be signed by you (the submitting PI) and an institutional representative.
-After signatures have been collected, scan and upload to Section 13. - 16) Submit: Please make sure to hit submit once your application has been validated by the system.
+Timeline for execution of the studies: In a simple graphic, depict the timeline for accomplishing each specific aim and milestone. - h.
+Signed signature pages: Upload signed signature pages, which are generated in Step 15 of the application. - 15) Validate: The system will check for required components that have not been completed.
+You will not be able to submit until all required components are completed. - 16) Signature Pages: Click Print Signature Page to obtain a PDF of the document that needs to be signed by you (the submitting PI) and an institutional representative.
+After signatures have been collected, scan and upload to Section 13. - 17) Submit: Please make sure to Click Submit once your application has been validated by the system.